Caster/Beamer-TUe/README.md

 | ![PMS 3135](https://caster.github.io/Beamer-TUe/img/pms-3135.png)                 | `marine`, `pms-3135`       |
 | ![PMS White](https://caster.github.io/Beamer-TUe/img/pms-white.png)               | `white`, `pms-white`       |

 Note that for the PMS Yellow 012 and PMS White theme colours, the text colour for headers will be black.
 In all other cases, the text colour will be white.

+Finally, it is possible to select a custom theme colour.
+The text is always white at the moment, so be aware of that.
+Also, it is not recommended to use a custom colour, because the TU/e has a well-defined and well-balanced colour palette.
+Now that you are warned: you can pass the value `\#bada55`, or any other HTML colour code, to use that as a theme colour.
+Again, the text will be white and we do not recommend you do this, but you can if you really want to.

 Quoting
 -------